unknownskl/xcloud-wireshark/README.md

 1. Make sure you have NodeJS installed for this step.
 2. Open extract_keys.js and replace the SRTP Key on line 103
 3. Run the script via `node extract_keys.js`

+## How do i obtain the SRTP key?

+The SRTP key is exhanged on the start of the session.
+You can obtain this using mitm software like Fiddler.